CaesarDev/laravel-login-command/README.md

 php artisan login:link user@example.com
 ```

-The command will output a signed URL that you can copy and paste into your browser to authenticate as that user.
+The command will output a signed URL that you can click or copy and paste into your browser to authenticate as that user.

 ### Options